Natasha Trethewey: United States Poet Laureate

 On June 7, 2012, James H. Billington, the Librarian of Congress, named her the 19th United States Poet Laureate.
 Billington said, after hearing her poetry at the National Book Festival, that he was "immediately struck by a kind of classic quality with a richness and variety of structures with which she presents her poetry … she intermixes her story with the historical story in a way that takes you deep into the human tragedy of it."
 Newspapers noted that unlike most poets laureate, Trethewey is in the middle of her career.
 She was also the first laureate to take up residence in Washington, D.C., when she did so in January 2013.

 Trethewey was appointed for a second term as US Poet Laureate in 2013, and as several previous multiyear laureates had done, Trethewey took on a project, which took the form of a regular section on PBS News Hour called "Where Poetry Lives".
 On May 14, 2014, Trethewey delivered her final lecture to conclude her second term as US Poet Laureate.

+Beyond Katrina: A Meditation on the Mississippi Gulf Coast (2010)

+Trethewey's novel Beyond Katrina: A Meditation of the Mississippi Gulf Coast (2010) accounts her personal experience growing up in the community of Gulfport, Mississippi and the effects that Hurricane Katrina had on not only her family, but the communities of the Mississippi Gulf Coast as a whole.
+Trethewey examines the experiences of the surviving community through the effects of tourism culture, casinos, and land erosion's impact on community life, culture, and work.
+She goes great lengths to provide analysis on the communities of the Mississippi Gulf Coast's dependence on the tourism industry and how it has become a source of strife, as it provides jobs for individuals in the community but also has impact on the already declining environment.
+While examining the economic fallout of Hurricane Katrina, she takes time in the novel to make note of extreme effects the disaster had on African Americans who were hit the hardest in the gulf coast communities.
+Through giving personal accounts of her family, particularly her brother's struggle, and statistics of economic recovery, she highlights the struggle of African Americans move to recover and rebuild after the wake of Hurricane Katrina.

+This novel is also written in two separate proses.
+Switching between poetry and nonfiction, Trethewey means to give the reader her personal stake in the matter while also providing grounded statistical data for the recovery and aftermath of Mississippi Gulf Coast communities after Hurricane Katrina.